scummvm/scummvm/backends/platform/atari/readme.txt

 better quality synthesis, otherwise the lowest quality will be used (applies for MAME OPL only).

-On the TT, in 95% of cases it makes sense to use ScummVM only if you own a native MIDI synthesizer (like mt32-pi: https://github.com/dwhinham/mt32-pi).
+On the TT, in most cases it makes sense to use ScummVM only if you own a native MIDI synthesizer (like mt32-pi: https://github.com/dwhinham/mt32-pi).
-MIDI emulation is out of question and STFA is usually slow to mix samples, too => stick with games with MIDI sounds or at least don't install/enable STFA.
+MIDI emulation is out of question and STFA takes a good chunk of CPU time for downsampling to 8-bit resolution which could be utilized elsewhere.

 CD music slows everything down
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~